coreh/hookshot/README.md

 ![](http://i.cloudup.com/i_vGKjtQcY2.png)

-"You found the *hookshot*!
+"You found the *hookshot*! (yey!)
 It's a spring-loaded chain that you can cast out to hook things."

 ## Intro